 Is food poisoning the same thing as foodborne illness?

 Although these terms are often used interchangeably, there is a difference between the two.
-Food poisoning is a type of foodborne illness.
+Food poisoning is a type of foodborne illness — all food poisoning is a foodborne illness, but not all foodborne illnesses are food poisoning.

-Food poisoning generally refers to the immediate symptoms of eating contaminated food, rather than the root cause of the foodborne illness.
-Feeling ill immediately or soon after eating is called “intoxication” and is usually caused by bacteria from improper food preparation or storage, chemical contaminants, or physical contaminants.
+Food poisoning generally refers to the immediate symptoms of eating contaminated food, like nausea, rather than the root cause of the illness.
+Feeling sick soon after eating is called “intoxication” and is usually caused by bacteria from improper food preparation or storage, or chemical or physical contaminants.

-Foodborne illnesses, however, can also be caused by bacteria, viruses, or parasites, and is referred to as “infection.”
-Symptoms for these illnesses may take longer to appear, and have a longer recovery period than intoxication.
+Foodborne illnesses can also be caused by viruses or parasites as well as bacteria, and is referred to as “infection.”
+Symptoms may take longer to appear, and the recovery period may be longer than for intoxication.

 What are the most common types of foodborne illnesses?

-The CDC estimates that Norovirus is the top pathogen to cause foodborne illness, sickening 3.2 million to 8.3 million people every year.
+The CDC estimates that norovirus is the top foodborne pathogen, sickening an average of 5.5 million people a year.

 How many people die from foodborne illnesses?

-Anyone may become sick with a foodborne illness.
-However, the most susceptible include pregnant women, young children, the elderly, and people with weakened immune systems due to conditions like HIV/AIDS, cancer, diabetes, autoimmune diseases, or organ transplants.
-These groups are more vulnerable to severe complications from pathogens like salmonella, E. coli, or Listeria.
+Anyone can get a foodborne illness, but the most susceptible include pregnant women, young children, the elderly, and people with weakened immune systems due to conditions like HIV/AIDS, cancer, diabetes, autoimmune diseases, or organ transplants.
+These groups are also more vulnerable to severe complications from pathogens like salmonella, E. coli, or Listeria.

-People at greater risk for foodborne illness are encouraged to avoid certain foods such as raw and undercooked meats and seafood, soft cheeses made from unpasteurized milk, unwashed vegetables, raw or undercooked eggs.
+Public health guidelines recommend that higher-risk people avoid raw and undercooked meats and seafood, soft cheeses made from unpasteurized milk, unwashed vegetables, and raw or undercooked eggs.

-Individuals, farmers, and others in the food production chain should follow recommended food safety practices to prevent foodborne outbreaks:
+Farmers, agricultural workers, and other people involved in food production and prep should follow recommended food safety practices to prevent the spread of germs:

 - Washing your hands, surfaces, and cooking tools

-- Cooking food long enough to kill germs
+- Cooking food long enough / to high enough temperatures

 - Storing chilled and frozen foods properly

-Regulatory agencies, such as the Food and Drug Administration (FDA), play a critical role in enforcing and monitoring food safety standards, conducting routine inspections, and implementing traceability systems to identify sources of contamination.
+Regulatory agencies, such as the Food and Drug Administration (FDA), are responsible for enforcing and monitoring food safety standards, conducting routine inspections, and implementing traceability systems to identify sources of contamination.
 The FDA has a dedicated network of teams for this purpose.

 Page sources and methodology